 The expectation that all children must know their times tables up to 12×12 before the end of Key Stage 2 has hit the headlines recently.
-The thought behind it is that reciting all of your times tables inside out and backwards makes maths easier, it frees up brain space to problem solve and it saves time – but it doesn’t always happen easily.
+The thought behind it is that reciting all of your times tables inside out and backwards makes maths easier, it frees up brain space to problem solve, and it saves time – but it doesn’t always happen quickly.

-The 5 ways to learn the times tables
+The five ways to learn the times tables once and for all

 Understand the concept.
 Procedural learning (Parrot fashion) will only carry you so far, understanding the concept is crucial.
 Start with concrete examples for the x2 tables that your child is interested in (mine love to line up their Star Wars characters) Then look at pictorial representations, (such as dots or squares) and finally move on to use abstract notations (numbers and symbols).If the first two stages are rushed the concept behind times tables will not be fully understood, so don’t be afraid to repeat the same activity with concrete examples many times.
 This is often the reason why children start to struggle with multiplication facts later on.